abiswas-odu/Disco/README.md

 # DISCO

 DISCO, Distributed Co-assembly of Overlap graphs, is a multi threaded and multiprocess distributed memory overlap-layout-consensus (OLC) metagenome assembler - **DISCO**.
+The detailed user manual of the assembler and how to use it to acheive best results is provided here: [http://disco.omicsbio.org/user-manual](http://disco.omicsbio.org/user-manual).
+This is a quick start guide generally for developers and testers.
+Users with limited experience with genome assembly are advised to use the user manual.

 ### Current Version
 * v1.0

 ### Setup and Installation

-### Dependencies
+### Basic Dependencies

 1. GNU GCC with C++11 support i.e. gcc4.9+ or above
 2. MPI Library with MPI-3 support i.e. OpenMPI 1.8 and above or cray-mpich/7.4.0 and above.
 By default the mpic++ wrapper is needed.
 If you are on a Cray cluster and the wrapper is "CC".
 You will need to edit the compiler.mk file.
 Uncomment the line "CC := CC" and comment out "CC := mpic++".
 3. zlib/1.2.8 is optional for reading gzipped fasta/fastq files.

 ### Installation Steps
-1. Download the tarball with compiled executables for Linux or the source code at: [https://github.com/abiswas-odu/Disco](https://github.com/abiswas-odu/Disco).
-The code has been tested on Linux a, but not under Windows or MacOSX.
+1. Download the tarball with compiled executables for Linux with GCC 4.9 and above from  [https://github.com/abiswas-odu/Disco/releases](https://github.com/abiswas-odu/Disco/releases).
+The code has been tested only on Linux.
 2. If you decide to download the source code, use the following commands to build:
   1. OpenMP version "make openmp".
 This is also the default make option.
   2. MPI distributed computing version "make mpi-dist-comp"
   3. MPI distributed memory version "make mpi-dist-mem"
   4. All the versions can be built with "make all"
 3. The assembler can be built with the make option "READGZ=1".
-If compiled successfully, the required executables will be built anf the runDisco scripts can be used to run the assembler.
+If compiled successfully, the required executables will be built and the various `runDisco...` scripts can be used to run the assembler.

 ### Quickly Running The Assembler